esterkimx/mpvsync/README.md

 Usage
 -----
-You need one mpv instance running as the server and others as the clients.
-By default mpvsync will listen to the port *32923*.
+You'll need run one mpv instance as the server and others as the clients.
+By default mpvsync will listen to port *32923*.
 Try
 ```
 $ mpv --script-opts=mpvsync-enabled=yes <input-file>
 ```